bacionejs/editor/README.md

 Q: What does it work on?
 A: You can open in Chrome from your Android file manager, on a phone or tablet.

+Q: Is it offline?
+A: Yes, it is one html file that can run from your file manager.

 Q: Can I remove all the included games?
 A: Yes, this will help make the editor more responsive.